social-science-data-editors/template_README/template-README.md

 Portions of the code were last run on a **32-core Intel server with 1024 GB of RAM, 12 TB of fast local storage**.
 Computation took 734 hours.

 Portions of the code were last run on a **12-node AWS R3 cluster, consuming 20,000 core-hours**.

+> INSTRUCTIONS: Identifiying hardware and OS can be obtained through a variety of ways:
+> Some of these details can be found as follows:
+>
+> - (Windows) by right-clicking on "This PC" in File Explorer and choosing "Properties"
+> - (Mac) Apple-menu > "About this Mac"
+> - (Linux) see code in [tools/linux-system-info.sh](https://github.com/AEADataEditor/replication-template/blob/master/tools/linux-system-info.sh)`

 ## Description of programs